andrewacashner/hearingfaithms/chapters/chapter-3.md

 This type of homage was a customary way for a student to identify himself with a teacher or paragon, as we will see several more times in this study.
-In fact, a similar homage was payed to Padilla by his organist, Francisco Vidales.
+In fact, a similar homage was payed to Padilla by his organist, Francisco Vidales, who wrote a parody mass based on a motet by Padilla.
+[@Koegel:Padilla:
-According to John Koegel, "The Puebla organist Francisco de Vidales used Padilla's *Exultate justi in Domino* as the model for his parody *Missa super Exultate*, and another connection between the two men is seen in Vidales's addition of a tenor part to Padilla's *O Domine Jesu Christe*."
+"The Puebla organist Francisco de Vidales used Padilla's *Exultate justi in Domino* as the model for his parody *Missa super Exultate*, and another connection between the two men is seen in Vidales's addition of a tenor part to Padilla's *O Domine Jesu Christe*."
+XXX] Dianne Goldman has documented a similar chain of homage in several stages of reworking a Victoria motet at Mexico City Cathedral through the eighteenth century.^[cite Goldman stile antico article]
-[@Koegel:Padilla]
-^[XXX  check actual sources ]
-Dianne Goldman has documented a similar chain of homage in several stages of reworking a Victoria motet at Mexico City Cathedral through the eighteenth century.^[cite Goldman stile antico article]